cardano-foundation/CIPs/CIP-????/README.md

 We definetly want a few properties on the CONSTR_IDs

 - _small_: ideally the constr_id integer should be as small as possible, as smaller integers are encoded more efficiently in CBOR and save the end user minutxo and txfees (constr_ids are encoded as the cbor tag up to 7 bit size, after that encoded as generic integer)
 - _unique_: There should be as little overlap with other values as possible, so that we can group together classes in unions without having to worry about setting/overwriting the constr id.
-This is reflected by the unique choice of identifiers in `ustr`.
+This is reflected by the unique choice of identifiers in `ustr` and rules out the traditional Haskell approach.
 - _deterministic_: Datatypes that are defined in libraries may be imported in arbitrary contexts. the constr_id must therefore not depend on i.e. what other Unions the datatype is being used in or what other datatypes are declared in its surroundings.
-This rules out the Haskell approach and any automatically incrementing global counters.
+This rules out any automatically incrementing global counters.

 Note that the implementation first computes a `ustr` in human readable form and then transforms it into an integer.
 This is intentional, since the alternatives (directly computing a large unique number or similar approaches) are much more difficult to debug.